 Food And Your Braces

 There’s a list of foods you’ll have to refrain from eating to avoid any damage to your braces.
 We know how hard it is to give up some of your favorite foods, but avoiding them will make the process much easier.
+If it’s your first week with braces, you’ll definitely want to take a look at our suggested foods because your mouth may actually be a little sore (which is totally normal).

 The following types of food could potentially harm your new appliances, take a look: